-The members of the Committee shall be appointed by the Board of Directors on the recommendation of the Corporate Governance and Compensation Committee.
+The members of the Committee shall be appointed by the Board of Directors.
 The members of the Committee shall be appointed at the time of each annual meeting of shareholders and shall hold office until the next annual meeting, until they are removed by the Board of Directors or until their successors are earlier appointed, or until they cease to be directors of the Corporation.